NixOS/nix.dev/source/tutorials/installing-nixos-on-a-raspberry-pi.rst

   sudo dd if=nixos-sd-image-21.05pre288297.8eed0e20953-aarch64-linux.img of=/dev/sdX bs=4096 conv=fsync status=progress

-Once that command exits, move the SD card into your Raspberry Pi and power it on.
+Once that command exits, **move the SD card into your Raspberry Pi and power it on**.

 You should be greeted with a fresh shell!

-Run ``sudo -i`` to get a root shell for the rest of the tutorial.

 Getting internet connection
 ---------------------------

+Run ``sudo -i`` to get a root shell for the rest of the tutorial.

 At this point we'll need internet connection.
 If you can use an ethernet cable, plug it in.